-Comparative Analysis: Rarify vs. OpenTable, Resy, and Tock
+A Heavyweight Comparison: Rarify vs. OpenTable, Resy and Tock

 1. AI-Driven Capacity Optimization